 Research scientists are frequently on the lookout for concepts concerning the city of the future.
+How will we travel?
+How will we shop, and how will our lives become more secure?
 A workshop report from China, where scientists are counting primarily on intelligent data management.

 The device looks like a normal vegetable scale.
 But inside it a computer is hidden that prints out a purchase bar-code regarding the origin of carrots, broccoli or spinach.
 If the vegetable is rotten or wilting, the buyer can track the origin of the goods back to the producer.
 About 100 supermarkets in the central Chinese city of Wuhan have already installed these devices, says Li Huimin, Vice-President of the Peking Firm GCKS.
 Together with a Peking University, the enterprise developed this special scale.
 “So many people in China are concerned about the safety of the groceries”, says Li.
 The numerous scandals concerning impurities have made consumers insecure.
 If the sinners can be tracked down with the aid of this scale, it should work as a deterrent.